Prospect.5: “Yesterday we said tomorrow

 at multiple venues throughout New Orleans

 Prospect New Orleans is proud to present its fifth edition, Yesterday we said tomorrow, curated by Artistic Directors Naima J. Keith and Diana Nawi.
-Opening on October 24, 2020 and remaining on view through January 24, 2021, Prospect.5 will take place in museums, cultural spaces, and public sites throughout New Orleans.
+Opening on October 23, 2021 and remaining on view through January 23, 2022, Prospect.5 will take place in museums, cultural spaces, and public sites throughout New Orleans.
 The exhibition will feature artists based in the United States, the Caribbean, Africa, and Europe, many of whom will produce newly commissioned projects.
 Yesterday we said tomorrow also introduces Programming Partners, a new collaborative element unique to Prospect.5.
-The list of participating artists will be announced in the spring of 2020.
+The list of participating artists will be announced in the fall of 2021.

 The exhibition will feature artists based in the United States, the Caribbean, Africa, and Europe, many of whom will produce newly commissioned projects.